jonseymour/whitegoldblueandblack/README.md

 ##--sort-by-distance

-The pixels of the image are sorted in distance order - darkest to top-left, brightest to bottom-right
+The pixels of the image are sorted in color space distance order - pixels closest to the reference color are sorted top-left, pixels furthest from the reference color are sorted bottom-right.

 ##--randomize